Palacsinta002/LMS/Database/ChatGPT.md

-1. Database Design
-Key Tables:

-Books: Stores information about all books in the library.
-Fields: BookID, Title, AuthorID, ISBN, PublicationYear, CategoryID, CopiesAvailable

-Authors: Stores information about authors.
-Fields: AuthorID, Name, Nationality

-Members: Information about library users who borrow books.
-Fields: MemberID, FirstName, LastName, Email, MembershipType (e.g., Student, Adult)

-Borrowings: Tracks which books are borrowed by members.
-Fields: BorrowID, MemberID, BookID, BorrowDate, ReturnDate, DueDate, Returned?

-Staff: Information about library staff members (librarians and administrators)
-Fields: StaffID, FirstName, LastName, Email, Role

-Categories: Book categories (genres) such as Fiction, Science, History, etc.
-Fields: CategoryID, CategoryName

-Relationships:
-One-to-many between Authors and Books (an author can write many books).
-One-to-many between Members and Borrowings (a member can borrow many books).
-Many-to-many between Books and Borrowings (a book can be borrowed by many members over time, and a member can borrow many books).
-One-to-many between Categories and Books (each book belongs to a category)

-Additional Database Features:
-Views: Create SQL views for commonly used queries, such as "currently borrowed books" or "most borrowed books."

 2. Website
 The website serves the library's members.
 It will be the public interface for the system, providing access to library resources and services.